Danny4927/docker-spark/README.md

 ## Labels

+- `docker node ls` - get the hostnames of the docker swarm

 To start the Spark cluster in standalone mode setup a docker swarm and add labels to the nodes:

 - master (change hostname **node-1** to your real hostname):